open-component-model/ocm/examples/lib/tour/02-composing-a-component-version/README.md

 	}
 ```

-The provider is a structure with a name and some labels, we just set
+The provider is a structure with a name and some labels.
-the name, here.
+We just set the name here by directly setting the `Name` attribute.

 Now, we fill the component version with content.
 First, we add some resource already located in
-some external registry.
+an external registry.
 We use an OCI image here.
 A resources has some metadata, like an identity
 and a type.
 The identity is just a set of string properties,
-with at least containing the name property.
+at least containing the `name` property.
 Additional identity properties can be added via
 options.
 The type represents the logical meaning of the